Horizontal Pod Autoscaler

 value of 15 seconds).

 During each period, the controller manager queries the resource utilization against the metrics specified in each HorizontalPodAutoscaler definition.
 The controller manager obtains the metrics from either the resource metrics API (for per-pod resource metrics), or the custom metrics API (for all other metrics).

-Please note that if some of the pod’s containers do not have the relevant resource request set, CPU utilization for the pod will not be defined and the autoscaler will not take any action for that metric.
-See the autoscaling algorithm design document for further details about how the autoscaling algorithm works.
+Please note that if some of the Pod's containers do not have the relevant resource request set, CPU utilization for the Pod will not be defined and the autoscaler will not take any action for that metric.
+See the algorithm details section below for more information about how the autoscaling algorithm works.

 For per-pod custom metrics, the controller functions similarly to per-pod resource metrics, except that it works with raw values, not utilization values.

 For object metrics and external metrics, a single metric is fetched, which describes the object in question.
 This metric is compared to the target value, to produce a ratio as above.
 In the

 autoscaling/v2beta2API version, this value can optionally be divided by the number of Pods before the comparison is made.

 The HorizontalPodAutoscaler normally fetches metrics from a series of aggregated APIs (